-Parents are continually involved in the improvement of the school by becoming members of working groups and sharing their views on what aspects of the school can be further developed.
+Parents are continually involved in the improvement of the school by sharing their views on what aspects of the school can be further developed.
 Our children's achievement is evident through them becoming confident individuals, effective contributors, responsible citizens and successful learners.
-This is further enhanced through opportunities to participate in pupil groups, extra-curricular activities, residential trips, educational excursions, outdoor learning, school Nativities and organising events such as Burns Suppers and an increasing number of pupils are participating in the John Muir Award, Young Sports leader and Award of Ambition.
+This is further enhanced through opportunities to participate in pupil groups, masterclasses, extracurricular activities, residential trips, educational excursions, outdoor learning, schoolperformances and organising events such as Burns Suppers and an increasing number of pupils are participating in the John Muir Award, Young Sports leader and Award of Ambition.

-School Policies and Practical Information Pupil Voice
+School Policies and Practical Information